FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Method

 \paragraph{Call-free diversity fallback (EvolAST).} Archive-based search can suffer from mode collapse where many candidates become near-duplicates or exploit superficial patterns.
 FormalEvolve mitigates this primarily via the usage penalty in parent sampling.
-We additionally apply a conservative, no-call AST rewrite fallback inspired by EvolProver \citep{tian2025evolprover} when patching stalls (e.g., repeated duplicates or compile failures).
-EvolAST rewrites only within binder types and the goal type (imports/preamble unchanged) to produce symmetry/structure variants, which are then filtered by the same compilation gate and semantic judge; full details are in \Cref{sec:appendix-pseudocode}.
+We additionally apply a conservative, generator-call-free AST rewrite fallback inspired by EvolProver \citep{tian2025evolprover} when patching stalls (e.g., repeated duplicates or compile failures).
+In the reported runs, each triggering proposal contributes at most one EvolAST representative, and EvolAST outputs are not recursively rewritten or sent into LLM repair.
+EvolAST rewrites only within binder types and the goal type (imports/preamble unchanged) to produce symmetry/structure variants, which are then filtered by the same compilation gate and semantic judge.
+Thus EvolAST is free only with respect to generator calls; its compilation and judge overhead is reported separately in \Cref{sec:appendix-budget-audit}.